jcmsj/ndiv-starter/README.md

 * [Vue 3.3](https://blog.vuejs.org/posts/vue-3-3#experimental-features) experimental features are on
 ## About
 * My opinionated Nuxt starter kit
+* This branch uses Tailwind v3 and DaisyUI v4
 ## Setup

 Make sure to install the dependencies: